-- A Honeywell MH390-D Inertial Navigation System (INS), installed on the equipment bay hatch, provides steering signals to the autopilot and command signals to the sensor.
-Thirty-two commands (turns or D-21 functions at specified geographic positions) can be effected.
+(3) A Honeywell MH-390 (D) Inertial Navigation System, installed on the equipment bay hatch, provides steering signals to the autopilot and command signals to the sensor.
+Thirty-two commands (turns, or D-21 functions at specified geographic positions) can be effected.
 D-21 position error may be updated to the accuracy of the B-52 immediately prior to launch.
 Maximum error at launch, using the stellar tracker in the B-52, will be 1.7 NM.
 During free flight the maximum rate of error buildup will be 1.5 NM/hour.
-Other INS functions are to turn booster ignition on, arm the destruct mechanism, turn the command receiver and telemetry (TM) on/off, turn payload on, select mode and shutter speed, turn the beacon and X-Band transponder on, and to terminate flight by cutting engine fuel. - An in-flight check-out system is installed and controlled by the Launch Control Officer(s) (LCO).
+Other INS functions are to turn booster ignition on, arm the destruct mechanism, turn the command receiver and TM on/off, turn payload on, select mode and shutter speed, turn the beacon and X-Band transponder on, and to terminate flight by cutting engine fuel.

+(4) An in-flight check-out system is installed and controlled by the Launch Control Officer(s).
 The D-21 INS platform, altitude switches, command system, hydraulic system, fuel system, APU, and battery are monitored continuously at the LCO station.
 During mated flight the LCO controls the D-21 hydraulic and electrical systems, and updates the INS.
-Prior to launch, the LCO tests the flight control system, the INS, payload, electrical system, command receiver, and turns the fuel pumps on.
+Prior to launch, the LCO tests the flight control system, the INS, payload, ëlectrical system, command receiver, and turns the fuel pumps on.
 A complete D-21 check except for engine operation is achieved.
-Any no-go situation which cannot be corrected in flight constitutes a fail safe abort conditions. - (5).
-A telemetry (TM) system is installed in the D-21B to provide sufficient data to the B-52 to determine whether or not the D-21 is performing satisfactorily.
-TM is turned off automatically ten minutes after BYE 12286-68 launch which allows approximately the first 300 NM of flight to be monitored.
-Some of the data transmitted to the B-52 is: altitude;
+Any no-go situation which cannot be corrected in flight constitutes a fail safe abort condition.

+(5) A telemetry system is installed in the D-21B to provide sufficient data to the B-52 to determine whether or not the D-21 is performing satisfactorily.
+TM is turned off automatically ten minutes after launch which allows approximately the first 300 NM of flight to be monitored.
+Some of the data transmitted to the B-52 is: altitude, Mach number, heading, time and navigation data, APU speed, burner pressure, booster separation, and inlet condition.
+Evaluation of these data provides for a